one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/wvdlab01.md

-# Windows Virtula Desktop Lab 1
+# Windows Virtual Desktop Lab 1

+In this lab, and just like you would in the real world, you will first establish connectivity with your on-premisis data center with your resources in Azure.
+Next, you will synchronize an on-premesis domain controller to an IaaS virtual machine running as a domain controller in Azure.

+Next

 ## Pre-requisites